New York cancels presidential primary because of coronavirus

 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-New York has canceled its Democratic presidential primary, scheduled for June 23, for the first time ever due to the coronavirus pandemic.
+New York has canceled its Democratic presidential primary for the first time ever due to the coronavirus pandemic -- igniting a backlash from supporters of Vermont Sen. Bernie Sanders, whose campaign had asked that his name be allowed to stay on the ballot.

-The move by Democrats on the New York State Board of Elections followed Vermont Sen. Bernie Sanders’ announcement earlier this month that he would suspend his presidential campaign, rendering former Vice President Joe Biden the presumptive Democratic nominee.
+The move by Democrats on the New York State Board of Elections -- nixing the election scheduled for June 23 -- followed Sanders’ announcement earlier this month that he would suspend his presidential campaign, rendering former Vice President Joe Biden the presumptive Democratic nominee.

 With this decision, New York became the first state to cancel its primary altogether, though 16 states have postponed their primaries amid the pandemic and many have taken steps to encourage voting by mail.